How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 - How will the software be used?

-If you like to rebuild a generic solution to make it your brand product per requirements, then it’s custom software development.
-Most enterprise software falls in this category.
+If you would like to rebuild a generic solution to make it your brand product per your requirements, then it’s custom software development.
+Most enterprise software falls into this category.

-The cost of creating custom software ranges between $120,000 to $220,000.
-This figure is not residual, because the cost is constantly increasing due to inflation and the rising cost of software development services around the world: from the U.S. to India.
+The cost of creating custom software ranges between $120,000 to $500,000 and more.
+This figure is not residual because software development costs constantly increase due to inflation and the rising prices of software development services worldwide, from the U.S. to India.

 However, the exact cost of developing your software depends on the pricing model, which is:

-Let’s discuss developmental costs per each pricing model.
+Let’s discuss the cost of software development per each pricing model.

 Complexity is also affected by the UI/UX design, as the more characters in its user interface, the more sophisticated it is.

-For example, if you want to create a corporate website, you might need a map of the location, and a form to gather information from users.
+For example, if you want to create a corporate website, you might need a map of the location and a form to gather user information.

 According to complexity, you can price custom software by basic complexity, average complexity, and highly complex.

-Let’s take a look at the price of building a custom software per complexity:
+Let’s take a look at the software development cost based on its complexity:

 Complexity Level | Cost, $ |